Places to visit in Valencia

 The Oceanografic – Meet the creatures of the sea

-Imagine 42,000,000 liters of water surrounding you.
-Imagine entering a world populated by sharks, dolphins, sea lions, walruses, beluga wales and penguins.
+Imagine 42,000,000 liters of water surrounding you and entering a world populated by sharks, dolphins, sea lions, walruses, beluga wales and penguins.
 All this is possible at the Oceanografic situated in the City of Arts and Sciences.
 It is the biggest aquarium in Europe, and its unique outline makes it one of the best places to visit in Valencia, Spain.

 Nine underwater towers represent the major ecosystem of our planet, where you will find the different species of each ecosystem.
 The water that is needed for this great underwater world is pumped from the beach of Malvarossa, surely with the necessary quality requirements carried out beforehand and is converted into water you can find in the Mediterranean, the Arctic, or the Red Sea.